bensonbenson/multi-step-react-form/README.md

 # Multi Step Form using React/Material UI

 This is a basic multi step React form where a user can enter data and traverse multiple pages of input without "changing" the webpage they are on.
-Going back will preserve their input.
+Going back using the "Previous" button will preserve their input.

 Expanding upon/TO-DO: